ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_app_editor/using_app_editor.md

 Set an App to editing mode
 * By using RMB ► Edit on the App root node in the App Explorer or
-* By clicking the Edit button in the App properties window.
+* By clicking the Edit App button in the App properties window.

 A blue dot next to the App title indicates that the App is in editing mode.

 When you have finished editing the App, you can leave the editing mode
-* By using RMB ► Finish Editing on the App root node in the App Explorer or
+* By using RMB ► Finalize on the App root node in the App Explorer or
-* By clicking the Finish Editing button in the App properties window.
+* By clicking the Finalize App button in the App properties window.

 ```{note}
 Editing is only finished after all mandatory information has been entered in the App properties dialog.